 The overall aims of this research programme include:

-- Investigating the impact of grey squirrels on woodland biodiversity and identify efficient control strategies
+- Investigating the impact of grey squirrels on woodlands and the reasons for bark stripping behaviour

 - Promoting and supporting best practice management for the control of grey squirrels and their impacts.